Information for students

 - UTS will not credit or refund travel for students who decide to make their own travel plans, or who fail to re-confirm fully with airlines their return flight details to Australia.

 - Students withdrawing from travelling overseas on ICS for personal or health reasons, after air tickets have been issued, will be responsible for reimbursing UTS all cancellation costs.
 Cancellations costs may include any agency and airline fees.

 - Students will need to comply with instructions given by UTS on repatriation to Sydney for health or security reasons.
-Directions may be issued via the Head of the School of International Studies, major coordinator or travel team.
+Directions may be issued via the Head of the School, major coordinator or travel team.

 - Students withdrawing from ICS and returning to Sydney for personal reasons once they have travelled overseas but before the census date in the session in which they travel will be responsible for reimbursing UTS all travel and visa costs associated with their ICS participation.

 The following list was correct at the time of publication.
 However, International Studies reserves the right to make alterations to the location and content of any program of in-country study at any time.

 - Universidad del CEMA (UCEMA), Buenos Aires

 - École des Hautes Études Commerciales de Montréal (HEC), Montréal